Frequently Asked Questions: Workers' Comp

 Our firm has been defending the rights of employees injured while working in New Jersey since 1987.
 With nearly three decades of experience handling these claims.
 We promise you will receive proper compensation for your injuries.
 We have recovered tens of millions of dollars in damages for our clients.

 We offer a free case evaluation so you can get some answers regarding your case before making any commitment.
-Contact us immediately to discuss the situation that you face, and to retain the representation that you need.
+Contact us immediately to discuss your situation and to retain the representation that you need.